 TSM allows you to backup and archive your local data.

 Backup may be used to perform incremental backups of your system.
-This way you may recover files deleted by accident or hardware failure.
+This way you may recover files deleted by accident or a hardware failure.

 A backup will only work on your computer.

-Archives let you store files you don't need at the moment or only access irregularly.
+Archives let you store files which you don't need at the moment or which only access irregularly.
 This way you may save local disk space.
 If you use an archive, you need to enter the password every time you want to access it.

 Archives may be accessed by multiple computers and shared by a team.